What is Total Laparoscopic Hysterectomy (TLH)?

 • Patient Positioning: Place the patient in the lithotomy position with the legs elevated and flexed at the hips and knees.

-• Port Placement: Make small incisions (usually around 0.5 to 1 cm) in the abdomen for the laparoscopic ports.
+• Port Placement: Small incisions (usually around 0.5 to 1 cm) are made in the abdomen for the laparoscopic ports.
 A camera port is typically inserted near the umbilicus (navel), and additional ports are placed strategically for instrument insertion.

 • Pneumoperitoneum: Insufflate the abdomen with carbon dioxide gas to create a working space for the surgical instruments.